weavedev/terraform-provider-adyen/docs/resources/webhooks_merchant.md

 TLSv1.3
 TLSv1.2
-HTTP - Only allowed on Test environment.
+ & HTTP.
+HTTP is Only allowed on Test environment.
 If not specified, the webhook will use sslVersion: TLSv1.2.
 - `populate_soap_action_header` (Boolean) Indicates if the SOAP action header needs to be populated.
 Default value: false.
 Only applies if communicationFormat: soap.